 When people say sailing is very communal, as a new sailor, I never really understood this comment and I’m still just scratching the surface.
 James always spoke of how social a sailing life can be, how the people around pull together to help one another.

-We have been writing posts from the beginning of October, since we purchased our sailboat Ocean Phoenix.
+We have been writing posts since the beginning of October since we purchased our sailboat Ocean Phoenix.
 Our first post “From the Beginning” to our most recent post “Relocate…One Country to another” have been learning experiences for us.
 We have written 19 posts and really enjoyed the feedback and comments.
-We share our posts through our website, our Facebook page and other Facebook groups and on the Cruisers & Sailing Forums.
+We share our posts through our website, our Facebook page, and other Facebook groups and on the Cruisers & Sailing Forums.
 The majority of responses have been from the Cruisers Forums.